RahulGupta100/P.W.Assignments/README.md

 # P.W.Assignments
-Thia is a Folder where am submitting assignments for Data Science
+This folder was created to submit assignments for Data Science